tmmss1-iscte/WiFiSniffer/README.md

 As so, the functions in the 'start_sniffing.py' do the following steps:
 1. create a folder for the captured data (if it not exists);
 2. create a folder for the reports of each capture (if it not exists);
+3. create the reports files in the reports folder (if not exists);
 4. show the capture ID, followed by the timestamp of the capture start and its duration;
 5. prepare the capture filename structure (```Capture{capture_id}-{timestamp}-ch{channel}.pcap```);
 6. start a sniffing subprocess in each assigned channel during the specified duration;
 7. terminate all sniffing processes;
-8. generate a report for each capture, and insert them into a database and a text file;
+8. generate a report for each capture, and insert them into the reports files;
 9. shutdown the sniffer;